Robert Hansen: Murders and capture

-When confronted with the evidence found in his home, Hansen denied it as long as he could, but he eventually began to blame the women and tried to justify his actions.
-Eventually confessing to each item of evidence as it was presented to him, he admitted to a spree of attacks against Alaskan women starting in 1971.
-Hansen's earliest victims were girls or young women, usually between ages 16 and 19 and not prostitutes, unlike the victims who led to his discovery.
+When confronted with the evidence found in his home, Hansen denied it as long as he could, but he eventually began to blame his victims and tried to justify his actions.
+Eventually confessing to each item of evidence as it was presented to him, he admitted to a spree of attacks against women starting in 1971.
+His earliest victims were girls or young women, usually between ages 16 and 19 and not sex workers, unlike some of the victims who led to his discovery.

-Known victims

-Hansen is known to have raped and assaulted over thirty Alaskan women, and to have murdered at least seventeen, ranging in age from 16 to 41.

-Those with an * beside their "Date Found" were found with the help of Hansen after his arrest.
+Victims

-Of these eighteen women, Hansen was only formally charged with the murders of four: Sherry Morrow, Joanna Messina, "Eklutna Annie", and Paula Goulding.
-He was also charged with the kidnapping and rape of Cindy Paulson.
+Hansen is known to have raped and assaulted over thirty women and to have murdered at least seventeen, ranging in age from 16 to 41, although based on evidence, law enforcement suspect that Hansen killed at least twenty-one female victims.
+The following is a list of Hansen's known victims and several other additional women who have been mentioned as possible victims.
+Of these eighteen women, Hansen was only formally charged with the murders of four: Sherry Morrow, Joanna Messina, Eklutna Annie and Paula Goulding.
+He was also charged with the abduction and rape of Cindy Paulson.